Contributors: Lori Schmidt, Advisory Board Member and Victoria Grainger, Founder, Wellness Works Canada

-And conservative estimates through the Canadian Center for Study of Living Standards, suggests that the number swells when taking into consideration those who are physically present at work but due to an unaddressed physical or mental health issue, are distracted to the point of reduced productivity.
+And conservative estimates through the Canadian Center for Study of Living Standards, suggest that the number swells when taking into consideration those who are physically present at work but due to an unaddressed physical or mental health issue, are distracted to the point of reduced productivity.

 It’s a great thing that employers are now taking notice of the mental health of their workers.
 Depression and anxiety are the two top issues impacting the majority of people around the world (World Health Organization).
 Creating a healthy workplace is one of the most important things a leader can do to care for his/her people and it is of the utmost importance to prevent loss of productivity.
-Having proper safety policies; involving employees in decision making; improving company culture through clear values of trust and respect; recognizing and rewarding employee efforts; effectively communicating about direction and tasks; providing supports to discuss challenges; ensure people succeed with an emphasis on team work; are just a few of the key opportunities to help address workforce mental health issues.
+Having proper safety policies; involving employees in decision making; improving company culture through clear values of trust and respect; recognizing and rewarding employee efforts; effectively communicating about direction and tasks; providing support to discuss challenges; ensuring people succeed with an emphasis on teamwork; are just a few of the key opportunities to help address workforce mental health issues.

 It’s important to note that every single one of us has mental health.
 Sometimes it’s good and sometimes it’s poor.
-So, creating a healthy culture, reducing stigma and providing ample opportunities for early intervention at the sign of poor mental health are the most important factors to prevent loss of, and bolster, organizational productivity.
+So, creating a healthy culture, reducing stigma and providing ample opportunities for early intervention at the sign of poor mental health are the most important factors to prevent loss of, and bolster organizational productivity.

 The following resources are a great way to start creating a healthy, productive work environment:

-Psychological Health and Safety Advisor Training will enable a champion in your organization implement the National Standard on Psychological Health and Safety
+Psychological Health and Safety Advisor Training will enable a champion in your organization to implement the National Standard on Psychological Health and Safety

 Not Myself Today is a mental health campaign that can support healthy conversations about mental health